 Read more about the social networking evening and day-long workshop with our high school partners from Archies, Cohasset, Hingham, Hull, and Scituate.

-Saturday, Jan 7 was “Drone Day” for an ambitious student research team whose work we’ve previously shared with you in this newsletter.
-Dr Andrew Bennett of MIT Sea Grant, and his incredibly talented research partner, engineer and roboticist, Silas Hughes provided an in-depth presentation on drone software, programming, and flight.
+Saturday, Jan 7 was “Drone Day” for the Dune Grass Research Team.
+Typical of our approach, we connected our student team with Dr Andrew Bennett of MIT Sea Grant, and his incredibly talented research partner, engineer and roboticist, Silas Hughes.
+Together, they provided an in-depth presentation on drone software, programming, and flight.
 Thanks to our partners at Hingham High School, the crew assembled in a Hingham classroom to learn about the functionality and performance features of 3 drone models, and how each might serve the student research goals at hand- to turn the labor intensive work of collecting 500 data points documenting % coverage of dune grass per square meter into an AI computer model that calculates that same % coverage by “learning” how to translate the pixels of images collected by drone.
 The student group is working at the cutting edge of conservation science by mastering tech competencies that support preservation management of fragile ecosystems.

-What a summer!
-Close to 80 students from 4 towns (Hingham, Hull, Cohasset, and Scituate) representing 6 schools (public and private) were deeply engaged in more than a dozen research projects: conducting bacteria counts, monitoring water quality, measuring biodiversity, engineering salinity sensors, surveying dune grass, and harvesting and transplanting eel grass to investigate wasting disease, among numerous sub-projects and tasks that constituted full research efforts unto themselves.
+In summer 2022, we engaged approximately 80 students from 4 towns (Hingham, Hull, Cohasset, and Scituate) representing 6 schools (public and private) in more than a dozen research projects: conducting bacteria counts, monitoring water quality, measuring biodiversity, engineering salinity sensors, surveying dune grass, and harvesting and transplanting eel grass to investigate wasting disease, among numerous sub-projects and tasks that constituted full research efforts unto themselves.

 It was wild- and students collectively crushed the state benchmark of 990 hours of direct student engagement in meaningful, content-driven work co-created and managed by 10 teachers and 5 interns.
 What a summer, indeed!